-The neoclassical model assumes that individuals have certain preferences (or tastes) for certain goods and services.
-Consumers seek to satisfy these preferences and thereby derive utility, which is defined as the pleasure or satisfaction received from consuming goods, services, or experiences.
-Consumers cannot satisfy all their preferences because they are constrained by their budget, so they have to think carefully about what goods to purchase in order to maximize the amount of utility from their given budget.
+The neoclassical model assumes that consumers seek to maximize their utility, which is defined as the pleasure or satisfaction received from consuming goods, services, or experiences.
+As consumers are constrained by their budget, they have to think carefully about what goods to purchase in order to maximize the utility they obtain from spending their given budget.